Concealed votes knock "shareholder spring" off course

 Only one of the 20 asset managers assessed in the report disclosed reasons for all significant votes, with a further eight giving reasons only for votes against management.

-"If we are serious about tackling spiralling executive pay, we must empower savers to hold their pension and ISA funds to account," Howarth said.
+"If we are serious about tackling spiraling executive pay, we must empower savers to hold their pension and ISA funds to account," Howarth said.

 (Editing by David Goodman)